 Aaron, Abe, Robert, and Phillip are the 4 people.
 Ignore Robert and Phillip, they will go away soon.
 We care only for Aaron and Abe and the multiple instances of them in time we will try and follow.

-Plot Explanation: Story gets going
+Primer Explained: Story gets going

 After a fall out, Abe and Aaron decide to team up on an invention that aims at reducing the gravitational effects on objects.
 In effect, reduce the weight of objects.
 However, things don’t go according to what they envision.